-Our 2022 efforts on the Country Acres project were focused on preparing the Environmental Impact Report (EIR), evaluating proposals and selecting Clenera LLC as the developer and signing a Letter of Intent to negotiate terms for the Solar + Battery PPA.
+Our 2022 efforts on the Country Acres project were focused on preparing the Environmental Impact Report (EIR), evaluating proposals, selecting the developer and signing a Letter of Intent to negotiate terms for the Solar + Battery PPA.
 Passage of the Inflation Reduction Act made new tax credits available to SMUD for the first time, lowering the project cost opportunities for this project.